shanewasley/portfolio-www.shanewasley.me/content/posts/accelerating-site-inspection/index.md

 ### Where we started
 When I started on the project, the variance analysis feature of SKUR’s app offered extensive information to customers by default.
 When a customer sought an answer to the question, “What parts of the construction site vary from the CAD design we started with?”, SKUR’s app answered like a peacock showing all of its feathers.
 A user would see a viewing screen full of brightly colored objects, fine grain dot fields, a table with thousands of rows, and a 30-plus page PDF report slicing up data in every possible combination.

-{{< webp image="/images/skur-vv/starting-viewer-and-report.png" caption="By default, SKUR’s app would provide many data for users to parse through during variance analysis.
-A central assumption was that we discouraged engagement by delivering so much data to users with the app's default behavior."  >}}
+{{< webp image="/images/skur-vv/starting-viewer-and-report.png" caption="By default, SKUR’s app would provide an enormous amount of data to parse through during variance analysis.
+You could slice the data with eight filters (1), you could scroll thousands of rows (2), input comments and delegate tasks (3), and read a 30-page PDF report (4).
+My team's central assumption was that we discouraged engagement by delivering so much data to users with the app's default behavior."  >}}

 It was clear to me that the amount of data we were presenting to users was overwhelming.
 We needed to simplify the interface to improve the experience and increase engagement.
 We did not develop most of the features present at the start of this project from SKUR’s users' researched needs, so we did not know what to prioritize or simplify.